Cyber-Syntax/my-unicorn/README.md

             - Do you want to change the sha name? (y/n):y
                 - Enter new sha name:latest-linux.yml
             - Do you want to change the hash type? (y/n):y
                 - Enter new hash type:sha512
             - Downloading started...

+            *if you don't want to change anything:*
+            - Do you want to change some credentials? (y/n):n
+            - Downloading started...

 ## ‎ <samp>LICENSE<samp>
 - This script is licensed under the [GPL 3.0 License].